 The company offers ongoing training to keep its teachers up to date on the latest information, technology, and teaching strategies.
 In many ways, the K12 structure imitates a traditional classroom experience online.

-Rather than doing one-on-one tutoring, teachers are able to utilize online classrooms to meet with students, present lectures, pose and answer questions, and even form breakout groups for students to work together or independently.
+Rather than doing one-on-one tutoring, teachers can utilize online classrooms to meet with students, present lectures, and pose and answer questions.

 The American Public University System, comprised of American Public University and American Military University, offers remote education for continuing learners who are not necessarily traditional, post-high-school students.

-The system hires faculty for either fully remote or partially remote positions, mostly in career-focused fields such as health care, government and public policy, hospitality, tech, and more.
+The system hires faculty for fully-remote positions.
 Although it’s largely targeted at military students, other continuing and returning learners may enroll as well, so teachers are likely to have a diverse group of student backgrounds.

 Field experience is a bonus, as these classes tend to be focused on preparing students for practical careers.
-Part-time and full-time faculty members are expected to prepare and teach their own curriculum, grade assignments, and facilitate online discussions.
+Full-time faculty members are expected to prepare and teach their own curriculum, grade assignments, and facilitate online discussions.
 While a few fields require some in-person work, there are plenty of options for remote-only teaching.

 How We Chose the Best Online Teaching Jobs